roger-lau/sonatype-troubleshoot/README.md

 3. It shows error message `No local cache found for <component-name.version>`

 #### Cause:
 Visual Studio has bundled the .NET Core components, without going through Nuget.
 So there is no Nuget cache for the plugin to analyze.
-This only affects .NET Core project.
+This only affects a .NET Core project.

 #### Solution:
 In Visual Studio `Package Manager Console`, manually install the package with this command: `Install-Package <component-name> -Version <version>`.
 For example: